-Children end up on the streets for a number of reasons including parental deaths often due to HIV/AIDS and malaria; witchcraft accusations; theft and other anti-social behaviour which results in a breakdown in family relationships; neglect as families are unable to provide adequately for their large families; a step parent not wanting to take the children of their new partners previous relationship.
+Street children are a reality in many cities across the world.
+In Lubumbashi, children started to be seen in increasing numbers on the streets during the 1990s when the economic and political situation of the country was very poor.
+Children end up on the streets for a number of reasons, including parental deaths often due to HIV/AIDS and malaria; witchcraft accusations; theft and other anti-social behaviour which results in a breakdown in family relationships; neglect as families are unable to provide for their large families; or, a step parent not wanting to take the children of their new partner’s previous relationship.
 Many of these have their base in poverty related issues.